Canucks’ big second period leads to victory over Red Wings

+Derek Dorsett has helped turn Vancouver's first trip of the season into a successful one.

-Sven Baertschi scored twice, and the Vancouver Canucks used a dominant second period to pull away for a 4-1 victory over the Detroit Red Wings on Sunday night.
+Dorsett scored his fourth goal of the trip, and the Canucks used a dominant second period to pull away for a 4-1 victory over the Detroit Red Wings on Sunday night.

+"He's been amazing for us," teammate Sven Baertschi said.
+"He's literally doing everything, and it's fun seeing him scoring goals.
+Right now it's just that feeling, whenever he has the puck and he's going down and shooting, it's just that feeling that that puck might go in."

+Baertschi scored twice for the Canucks, and Jake Virtanen added a goal as well.
 Vancouver scored three times in the second, outshooting the Red Wings 18-6 in the period.

-Baertschi, Derek Dorsett and Jake Virtanen scored in the second for the Canucks, who are 3-1 so far on a five-game trip.
+The Canucks started the season with four home games and went 1-2-1.
+They're 3-1 so far on this five-game trip.

-Detroit has lost four in a row.
 Anthony Mantha scored the only goal for the Red Wings, tying it at 1 late in the first.
+Detroit has lost four in a row, and coach Jeff Blashill didn't mince words on a night his team was outshot 37-21.

+"It was a brutal effort.
+I thought it was an embarrassing effort, not even close to the level of competitiveness you have to have," Blashill said.
+"We should be embarrassed of ourselves, from me at the top all the way on down.
+We got outcompeted, outworked, outdetailed."

 Vancouver opened the scoring when Bo Horvat's shot was deflected and trickled right to Baertschi in front of the net.
 He stickhandled around goalie Jimmy Howard and backhanded the puck in.